-You can find details to help you plan your journey on our website www.lumo.co.uk, where there is also information on the accessible features at each of the stations we serve.
-The same information for every station in Great Britain is provided on the National Rail website at www.nationalrail.co.uk/stations_destinations.
-This includes a journey planning tool called “Stations Made Easy” which helps you plan your route around a station.
+You can find details to help you plan your journey on our website where there is also Station Information on the accessible features at each of the stations we serve.
+The same information for every station is provided on the National Rail website at www.nationalrail.co.uk/stations This includes a journey planning tool called ‘Stations Made Easy’ which helps you plan your route around a station.

-We will regularly update information on our website so that you can find out about any disruptions which may affect disabled passengers.
+We regularly update information on our website so that you can find out about any disruptions which may affect you.
 This includes any temporary restrictions, for example, because of building work or when facilities such as lifts and toilets at stations are out of order.

-Our teams will work with station operators to enable live monitoring of accessible facilities, such as lifts, as technology emerges to support this.
+Our teams will work with Station Facility Operators to enable live monitoring of accessible facilities, such as lifts, as technology emerges to support this.
 You can access this information via our app, website or by talking to a member of our team.
 If you book assistance via our Passenger Assist team, they will advise you if there are any known disruptions in relation to accessibility.

 TRAIN ACCESSIBILITY INFORMATION